 In addition to plays, there are three poetry recitals each year during which each student recites a memorized poem of his/her choosing.
 Some classes will perform a group poem, and sometimes students recite poetry they have written themselves.
 Poetry is a unique feature of the Well School that offers a myriad of lifelong benefits, including memorization, public speaking, and respectful listening.

 The music program centers around music training and performance, appreciation, and listening skills.
 Lower School students participate in recorder lessons once a week in which they are taught to read and compose music.
 They practice recorder daily and are delighted to perform their musical pieces at Coffee House (see below).
 In addition to recorder, students participate in group singing with their classes and as a whole school.

-In Upper School, students learn to play ukulele, which serves as a foundation for reading music and learning other string instruments.
+Upper School students learn to play ukulele, which serves as a foundation for reading music and learning other string instruments.
 Students also learn music appreciation and listening skills and participate in a school band.
 Band instruments include keyboard, guitar (electric or acoustic), electric bass, mandolin, recorder, penny whistle, traditional drums, African drums, and other instruments that students may be interested in exploring.

 Coffee House is a beloved Well School tradition.
 Several times throughout the year, students in different grades come together to perform music for our community.
 Singing and musical performances by both individual students and groups are complemented by the participation of family members and teachers.
 Coffee House is a time to share food, drink, music, and family in a fun, lively atmosphere.